solufast-cvprojects/multigriddet/tests/README_LOSS_PROBE.md

 ## Purpose

-This diagnostic tool probes individual loss components (localization, objectness, anchor, classification) during training to diagnose validation loss divergence.
-It helps identify which loss component is causing instability, especially useful when validation loss diverges after the first epoch.
+This diagnostic tool probes individual loss components (localization, objectness, anchor, classification) during training to diagnose validation loss divergence and identify training instability issues.
+It helps identify which loss component is causing problems, especially useful when validation loss diverges after the first epoch or when fine-tuning pretrained models.

+The tool computes loss components using the exact same infrastructure as training, ensuring diagnostic results match what the model sees during actual training.

 ## Prerequisites